open2c/open2c.github.io/index.md

 🛠️ For analysis of Hi-C (and related) data, we have a suite of tools:

-- [cooler](https://www.github.com/open2c/cooler) for generation, normalization and storage of interaction matrices
+- [cooler](https://www.github.com/open2c/cooler)[^*] for generation, normalization and storage of interaction matrices

-- [pairtools](https://www.github.com/open2c/pairtools) for analysis and filtering of mapped reads
+- [pairtools](https://www.github.com/open2c/pairtools)[^*] for analysis and filtering of mapped reads

+- [cooltools](https://www.github.com/open2c/cooltools)[^*] for extracting and quantifying features from Hi-C data, including: contacts vs. distance, compartments and saddles, insulation, and peaks

+- [coolpup.py](https://www.github.com/open2c/coolpuppy) for flexible pileup analysis

 - [distiller](https://www.github.com/open2c/distiller-nf) - a Nextflow pipeline for automation of Hi-C data processing, from reads to Cooler files

-- [cooltools](https://www.github.com/open2c/cooltools) for extracting and quantifying features from Hi-C data, including: contacts vs. distance, compartments and saddles, insulation, and peaks

-- [coolpup.py](https://www.github.com/open2c/coolpuppy) for flexible pileup analysis

 - [quaich](https://www.github.com/open2c/quaich) - a Snakemake pipeline for automated Hi-C postprocessing using **cooltools** and **coolpup.py**

 Additionally,

-- [bioframe](https://www.github.com/open2c/bioframe) provides a framework for genomic data analysis using Pandas DataFrames, including genomic interval arithmetic
+- [bioframe](https://www.github.com/open2c/bioframe)[^*] provides a framework for genomic data analysis using Pandas DataFrames, including genomic interval arithmetic

 - [polychrom](https://www.github.com/open2c/polychrom) simplifies polymer simulations for *in silico* experiments with chromosomes